Architecture

 http://andhttps://proxy URLs.
 Used by H1 and H2. - SOCKS5: for

 socks5://URLs.
-Used by H1, H2, and (if the proxy supports UDP-associate) H3. - MASQUE: UDP-tunnelled-over-HTTP/3 proxying.
-Used for H3 through an HTTP-aware UDP proxy.
+Used by H1, H2, and, if the proxy supports UDP-associate, H3. - MASQUE: UDP-tunnelled-over-HTTP/3 proxying for H3 through an HTTP-aware UDP proxy.
 Implements the CONNECT-UDP method.

 Proxy chains work (proxy through a proxy).
-WithSessionProxy sets one URL for all protocols.
-WithSessionTCPProxy + WithSessionUDPProxy lets you split it (say, SOCKS5 for H1/H2, MASQUE for H3).
+WithSessionProxy sets one URL for every protocol.
+WithSessionTCPProxy and WithSessionUDPProxy together split it, for example SOCKS5 on H1/H2 and MASQUE on H3.

 dns/